HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/PerformanceTuning/Base_Portal_Tuning/Tuning_via_the_integrated_solutions_Console/SecurityRelatedFields.md

 ### How to Set When Propagation Is Not Required

-1. In the WebSphere Integrated Solutions Console Security->Global security->Web and Sip security->Single sign-on(SSO) ->uncheck Web inbound security attribute propagation
+1. In the WebSphere Integrated Solutions Console Security>Global security>Web and Sip security>Single sign-on(SSO) >uncheck Web inbound security attribute propagation

 2. In the WebSphere Integrated Solutions Console

-- Security -> Global security -> Custom properties -> New
+- Security > Global security > Custom properties > New

 - Name: com.ibm.CSI.disablePropagationCallerList